Richmond weighs a review of questionable prison sentences

 Instead, he accepted a plea deal.
 The prosecutor would drop some charges if he would plead no contest to malicious wounding of a law enforcement officer.

-“And this all occurred two days after the Charlottesville riots.
-He said he was making an example of me, and that that was not just for the county or the state but for the entire country -- that the lawlessness would stop here!”
+“And this all occurred two days after the Charlottesville riots," Annarelli recalls.
+"The judge said he was making an example of me, and that that was not just for the county or the state but for the entire country – that the lawlessness would stop here!”

 Now Annarelli spends his days writing letters to anyone who might help him to get out sooner.

-“You know I was a fully functional adult with my own glass-blowing business.
-I was married, had kids, moderately successful as a musician, my own house, paying taxes.
-I’ve never spent this much time being unproductive.”

-An inside source say the measure could pass with bi-partisan support, but there’s one possible impediment.
-The House Courts of Justice Committee chair, Rob Bell, is a former prosecutor who has been known to block efforts to reform Virginia’s criminal justice system.
+A lobbyist for criminal justice reform says the measure could pass with bi-partisan support, but there’s one possible impediment.
+The House Courts of Justice Committee chair, Rob Bell, is a former prosecutor who refused to even allow a vote on a similar measure during the last legislative session.
 We requested an interview with Bell, but he did not respond.